asdyxcyxc/FULLSHADE.github.io/_pages/cves.md

 This page centralizes my personal collection of obtained CVE's.
 Proof-of-concepts may be found on my Github, exploit-db, or packetstorm pages.

+You can find my personal disclosure policy on the bottom of this page.

 ----

 ### 2020  - CVE Discoveries ###